MS in Construction Engineering and Management (STEM Certified)

 - Construction quality control and safety management

 - Ethics and professional issues in construction engineering

 - Organizational behavior and human resources management in the construction engineering industry

 - Project planning

 Faculty and Location

-The program director, Dr. Hossein Ataei, teaches the required core courses alongside colleagues from the Department of Civil and Materials Engineering.
+The program director, Dr. Hossein Ataei, teaches the required core courses alongside colleagues from civil, materials, and environmental engineering.

 Students have access to department and university computer labs, including a full suite of civil engineering software: AutoCAD and Civil 3D, the Autodesk Building Information Modeling package (REVIT, Navisworks, and BIM 360), ARC-GIS, HECRAS, the Microsoft Office and MS Project suites, and more.